 Rally May Stall For Thai Stock Market

-(RTTNews) - The Thai Stock market has moved higher in back-to-back sessions, adding almost 25 points or 1.7 percent along the way.
-The Stock Exchange of Thailand now sits just above the 1,480-point plateau although it may run out of steam on Wednesday.
+(RTTNews) - The Thai Stock market has moved higher in three straight sessions, adding more than 35 points or 2.5 percent along the way.
+The Stock Exchange of Thailand now sits just above the 1,490-point plateau although it may run out of steam on Thursday.

-The global forecast for the Asian markets is negative on weakness among the tech shares and because of the ongoing conflict in the Middle East and its effect on oil prices.
-The European markets were mixed and the U.S. bourses were down and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is soft on surging oil prices and uncertainty about the conflict in the Middle East.
+The European markets were down and the U.S. bourses were mixed and little changed and the Asian markets figure to split the difference.

-The SET finished slightly higher on Tuesday following gains from the consumer, finance, industrial and resource sectors.
+The SET finished modestly higher on Wednesday following gains from the food, consumer, finance, industrial, property, resource, service and technology sectors.

-Among the actives, Advanced Info rose 0.29 percent, while Thailand Airport plunged 2.78 percent, Asset World tanked 2.83 percent, Bangkok Bank vaulted 1.25 percent, Bangkok Dusit Medical shed 0.55 percent, B. Grimm retreated 1.56 percent, BTS Group rallied 0.96 percent, Charoen Pokphand Foods shed 0.53 percent, Energy Absolute tumbled 2.24 percent, Gulf added 0.44 percent, Kasikornbank jumped 1.84 percent, Krung Thai Bank collected 0.78 percent, Krung Thai Card improved 0.85 percent, PTT Oil & Retail stumbled 2.46 percent, PTT Exploration and Production climbed 1.34 percent, PTT Global Chemical spiked 2.04 percent, SCG Packaging skyrocketed 15.17 percent, Siam Commercial Bank sank 0.76 percent, Siam Concrete increased 0.89 percent, Thai Oil advanced 1.09 percent, True Corporation expanded 1.48 percent, TTB Bank strengthened 1.83 percent and Banpu, PTT, CP All Public and Bangkok Expressway were unchanged.
+Among the actives, Advanced Info fell 0.29 percent, while Thailand Airport plunged 2.86 percent, Asset World jumped 1.94 percent, Banpu surged 4.55 percent, Bangkok Bank collected 0.62 percent, Bangkok Dusit Medical climbed 1.10 percent, Bangkok Expressway dropped 0.94 percent, B. Grimm spiked 4.76 percent, CP All Public expanded 2.82 percent, Charoen Pokphand Foods soared 4.76 percent, Energy Absolute strengthened 1.53 percent, Gulf was up 0.87 percent, Kasikornbank added 0.52 percent, Krung Thai Bank vaulted 1.54 percent, PTT Oil & Retail elevated 2.52 percent, PTT Exploration and Production rose 0.33 percent, PTT Global Chemical gained 0.67 percent, SCG Packaging rallied 2.47 percent, Siam Commercial Bank improved 0.77 percent, Siam Concrete increased 0.88 percent, Thai Oil skyrocketed 5.95 percent, True Corporation sank 0.73 percent, TTB Bank accelerated 3.60 percent and Krung Thai Card, PTT and BTS Group were unchanged.

-The lead from Wall Street is weak as the major averages opened mixed on Tuesday but all quickly tracked to the downside and finished in the red.
+The lead from Wall Street is uninspired as the major averages opened lower on Wednesday and hugged the line for most of the day, finally ending mixed.

-The NASDAQ pulled back well off Monday's record closing high as companies tied to artificial intelligence infrastructure came under pressure after reports said OpenAI recently missed its own targets for new users and revenue.
+The lackluster performance on Wall Street came as traders were reluctant to make significant moves ahead of the release of earnings news after the close from big-name tech companies such as Alphabet (GOOGL), Amazon (AMZN), Meta Platforms (META) and Microsoft (MSFT).

-An extended surge by the price of crude oil also weighed on Wall Street, with U.S. crude oil futures spiking above $100 a barrel before giving ground.
+Traders also kept an eye on the Federal Reserve's latest monetary policy announcement, with the central bank announcing its widely expected decision to leave interest rates unchanged in an unusually divided vote.

-Crude oil prices soared on Tuesday amid the ongoing U.S.-Iran stalemate, although it gave ground later in the day following reports that Iran readied a revised peace plan.
-West Texas Intermediate crude for June month delivery was up $3.44 or 3.57 percent at $99.81 per barrel.
+Crude oil prices surged again on Wednesday as an end to the Middle East war still remains elusive, keeping the blockade on the Strait of Hormuz in place.
+West Texas Intermediate crude for June delivery was up $6.79 or 6.79 percent at $106.72 per barrel.

-Closer to home, the central bank in Thailand is scheduled to wrap up its monetary policy meeting later today and then announce its decision on interest rates; the bank is expected to leave its benchmark lending rate unchanged at 1.00 percent.
+Closer to home, Thailand will release March data for industrial production, current account, import, exports and trade balance later today.
+In February, production dipped 0.04 percent on year, while the current account surplus was $2.10 billion.
+Imports surged an annual 31.7 percent and exports climbed 10.6 percent for a trade surplus of $0.60 billion.

-Zinsentscheidungen 2026: Europa erhöht, USA senkt – Was bedeutet das für Anleger?
+3 Chip-Aktien fürs BX Musterportfolio: Cadence, Arista & BE Semiconductor im Check

 Inside Trading & Investment